berniemonette/proposal/proposal.md

 #Proposal

-These sections are temporary sections you will fill in later.
+These sections are sections you will fill in later.
+You may make up your own sections and add more as you and your team believe are needed.

 #Introduction